superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 | Zephyr Dancer    | 0.342075 | Graceful avian creature with iridescent feathers   | High mountain peaks and wind-swept plains | Creates mesmerizing aerial displays to attract mates |
 | Whispering Shade | 0.337434 | Shadowy, amorphous being with glowing eyes         | Dark forests and abandoned buildings      | Feeds on fear and whispers unsettling truths         |

 Great!
+Our outcomes are excellent again.

-Maybe we would like to find monsters from the dataset similar to the existing one?
+What if we want to find monsters that are similar to a specific monster from our dataset?
 Let's try it with the "Harmonic Coral" (very last row in our dataset).
-We could extract attributes for this monsters and create query parameters manually, but Superlinked provides better way to query records similar to already stored ones.
+We *could* extract attributes for this monster and create query parameters manually.
+But Superlinked provides a better way to query records similar to already stored ones.
 We can do it with `with_vector` method of the query object.
-Since moster's id is its name, we can express our request as simple as this:
+Since each monster's id is its name, we can express our request as simply as:

 ```python
 app.query(